pcode-at/pcode-academy/react-beginner/readme.md

 The course instructor Wes Bos talks about functional programming.
 This is a very crucial concept that helps you writing cleander code.
 I highly recommend to read this [article](https://hackernoon.com/functional-programming-in-js-map-filter-reduce-pt-5-308a205fdd5f).
 It points out some very helpful JavaScript functions for arrays.

 #### 10:40
 "...but it doesn't make a whole lot of sense to make a separate component just for this one item".
-This is what Wes Bos said when he created a render function in the current file.
+This is what Wes Bos said when he created a render function in the same file.
 It is not always easy when you should create an own component in a seperate file for something.
-I tend to always create
+I tend to create bigger components first and split it up later if needed.
+One reason for that is when a component contains too much logic.
+A second reason could be if I need a part of the component somewhere else.
+Take the part out and make an own component for it.
+So your code will be clean and simple.